rhrazdil/bridge-filtering-cni/README.md

     }
 ```

-The `egress.subnets` attribute allows pod to reach any IP address in subnet `192.168.0.0/16`, except for subnet `192.168.150.0/24` and `192.168.151.151`.
+- the `egress.subnets` attribute allows pod to reach any IP address in subnet `192.168.0.0/16`, except for subnet `192.168.150.0/24` and `192.168.151.151`.
-The `egress.ports` attribute allows pod to reach ports 80, and 8080 over TCP protocol.
+- the `egress.ports` attribute allows pod to reach ports 80, and 8080 over TCP protocol.

-To allow any webserver responses to reach the pod, create the following `ConfigMap`:
+Now that we have allowed the client VM to send requests to a server, allow server responses to reach the pod.
+Create the following `ConfigMap`:
 ```yaml
 kind: ConfigMap
 apiVersion: v1